fernandoslim/odoo-jsonrpc/readme.md

   },
 });

-// remove from the set but don't delete from database await odoo.update('res.partner', 278, {
+// Remove from the set but don't delete from database await odoo.update('res.partner', 278, {
   category_id: {
     action: 'remove',